 One measure of the effectiveness of ARRs as an offset to congestion is a comparison of the revenue received by the holders of ARRs and the congestion paid by the holders of ARRs in both the Day-Ahead Energy Market and the Balancing Energy Market.
-The revenue which serves as an offset for ARR holders comes from the FTR auctions while the revenue for FTR holders is provided by the congestion payments from the Day-Ahead Energy Market and the balancing energy market.
-During the 2011 to 2012 planning period, the total revenues received by the holders of all ARRs and FTRs offset more than 88.8 percent of the total congestion costs within PJM.
+The revenue which serves as an offset for ARR holders comes from the FTR auctions while the revenue for FTR holders is provided by the congestion payments from the Day-Ahead Energy Market and the Balancing Energy Market.
+During the first four months of the 2012 to 2013 planning period, the total revenues received by holders of all ARRs and FTRs offset 73.8 percent of the total congestion costs within PJM.

-The comparison between the revenue received by ARR holders and the actual congestion experienced by these ARR holders in the Day-Ahead Energy Market and the balancing energy market is presented by control zone in Table 12-28.
-ARRs and self scheduled FTRs that sink at an aggregate are assigned to a control zone if applicable.21 Total revenue equals the ARR credits and the FTR credits from ARRs which are self scheduled as FTRs.
-The ARR credits do not include the ARR credits for the portion of any ARR that was self scheduled as an FTR since ARR holders purchase self scheduled FTRs in the Annual FTR Auction and that revenue is then paid back to the ARR holders, netting the transaction to zero.
-ARR credits are calculated as the product of the ARR MW (excludes any self scheduled FTR MW) and the cleared price for the ARR path from the Annual FTR Auction.
+The comparison between the revenue received by ARR holders and the actual congestion experienced by these ARR holders in the Day-Ahead Energy Market and the Balancing Energy Market is presented by control zone in Table 12-17.
+ARRs and self-scheduled FTRs that sink at an aggregate are assigned to a control zone if applicable.17 Total revenue equals the ARR credits and the FTR credits from ARRs which are self scheduled as FTRs.
+The ARR credits do not include the ARR credits for the portion of any ARR that was self scheduled as an FTR since ARR holders purchase self-scheduled FTRs in the Annual FTR Auction and that revenue is then paid back to the ARR holders, netting the transaction to zero.
+ARR credits are calculated as the product of the ARR MW (excludes any self-scheduled FTR MW) and the cleared price for the ARR path from the Annual FTR Auction.

 FTR credits equal FTR target allocations adjusted by the FTR payout ratio.
 The FTR target allocation is equal to the product of the FTR MW and the congestion price differences between sink and source that occur in the Day-Ahead Energy Market.
-FTR credits are paid to FTR holders and may be less than the target allocation.
-The FTR payout ratio was 80.6 percent of the target allocation for the 2011 to 2012 planning period.
+FTR credits may be less than the target allocation.
+The FTR payout ratio was 79.1 percent of the target allocation for the 2012 to 2013 planning period through September 30, 2012.